w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### A Face-To-Face Course for Professionals Sharing Different Roles

-A small organization wants to train their designers and developers together in web accessibility.
+An organization wants to train their small team in web accessibility.
+They develop tasks associated to several roles.

 <table>
 <caption>Several roles together</caption>